mottaquikarim/pycontent/content/topics/foundations_pandas.md

 ## NumPy ndarray Objects

-Pandas is built on top of NumPy, so before  new users should first understand one NumPy data object that often appears within Pandas objects - the **ndarray, or N-dimensional array**.
+Pandas is built on top of NumPy, so new users should first understand one NumPy data object that often appears within Pandas objects - the **ndarray, or N-dimensional array**.

 `Ndarrays` are deceptively similar to the more general Python `list` type we've been working with.
 An `ndarray` type is a group of elements, which can be accessed and updated using a zero-based index.
 Sounds exactly like a `list`, right?